JiuChen0/TransLTEE/environment/README.md

 # Installation Guide for TransLTEE

 This document provides a detailed guide on how to install and run TransLTEE on different operating systems.
+The guide currently covers Ubuntu 22.04 and Windows 10, and MacOS.

 ## Ubuntu 22.04